-A student who needs to be absent from his/her academic programme for an extended period of time should contact the Programme Coordinator, Head of Department and the Registrar to request a leave of absence.
-If this is done in advance, the student will not be required to reapply after the absence if the terms of the leave of absence are fulfilled.
+A student who needs to be absent from his/her academic program for an extended period of time should contact the Program Coordinator, Head of Department and the Registrar to request a leave of absence.
+If this is done in advance, the student will not be required to re- apply after the absence if the terms of the leave of absence are fulfilled.
 A student may take no more than two years of leave of absence during the course of study.
-A leave of absence does not grant a student an extension to the maximum duration of a programme.
+A leave of absence does not grant a student an extension to the maximum duration of a program.